ray-project/langchain-ray/embedding_pdf_documents/README.md

 ## Step 10

 After the workload finished, tear down the cluster!
-This needs to be run from outside the cluster, so if you are still in the cluster shell, make sure to exit with Control-C.
+This needs to be run from your laptop, so if you are still in the cluster shell, make sure to exit with Control-C.

 `ray down llm-batch-inference.yaml`